-- If you are diagnosed by a plan provider with any of the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for targeted supplemental benefits and/or reduced cost sharing: - Diabetes - Congestive heart failure (CHF); morbid obesity; or obesity with co-occurring disorders - Pre-hypertension; Refractory hypertension; or hypertension with at least one other chronic condition - Frailty; fall risk; osteoporosis; history of acute myocardial infarction; angina; Parkinson's; seizures; stroke; dementia; chronic obstructive pulmonary disease (COPD); or CHF

-Important Benefit Information for Enrollees Who Qualify for "Extra Help":

-- If you receive "Extra Help" to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. - For further detail, please go to the VBID row in the Medical Benefits Chart below. - Members qualify for the elimination of their cost sharing for Part D prescription drugs.
+- If you are diagnosed by a plan provider with any of the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for targeted supplemental benefits and/or reduced cost sharing: - Diabetes - Congestive heart failure (CHF); morbid obesity; or obesity with co-occurring disorders - Pre-hypertension; Refractory hypertension; or hypertension with at least one other chronic condition - Frailty; fall risk; osteoporosis; history of acute myocardial infarction; angina; Parkinson's; seizures; stroke; dementia; chronic obstructive pulmonary disease (COPD); or CHF - For further detail, please go to the Help with Certain Chronic Conditions row in the below Medical Benefits Chart - Important Benefit Information for Enrollees Who Qualify for "Extra Help": - If you receive "Extra Help" to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. - Members qualify for the elimination of their cost sharing for Part D prescription drugs.
 See Chapter 6 for further detail.